userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 Let's try to improve the user experience by addressing them:

 [details=Error sounds]
 KCalc attempts to play a sound when an error occurs, for example if a user tries to add multiple decimal places to a number.
-We'll need to grant KCalc access to the correct audio interface, and make sure that it has access to the correct libraries and assets, before it can play these sounds successfully.
+However, KCalc will fail to play these sounds by default.

-To start with, we need to update *snapcraft.yaml* to grant our snap access to the `audio-playback` interface, as this isn't one of the interfaces that the `kde-neon` extension adds for us.
+The first step is to connect our app to the `audio-playback` interface, as the `kde-neon` extension doesn't do this for us.
 We can do this by adding a `plugs` entry with the value `audio-playback` to the `kcalc-example` app definition.
-The resulting `apps` section looks like this:
+The resulting `apps` section look like this:

 ```yaml
 apps: